Can Dogs Eat Tuna Salad?

 Fish is a fantastic source of protein for dogs.
 It is easily digestible, which makes it highly desirable for dogs with stomach upsets or with liver or kidney diseases.

-Fish is rich in Omega-3 fatty acids, which have numerous health benefits.
+They are rich in Omega-3 fatty acids, which have numerous health benefits.
 For growing puppies, Omega-3 fatty acids help in developing brain function.
 For puppies and adult dogs, Omega-3 fatty acids help to heal sore, flaky, damaged or itchy skin.

 For dogs with allergies, Omega-3 fatty acids contain an anti-inflammatory property that helps to prevent and lessen allergy symptoms — making it a good option for dogs with food allergies to more common ingredients like chicken and beef.